 Itchiness or pain may compel pets to repeatedly scratch or rub an area of their skin.
 This creates inflamed red patches.
 As pyoderma gets worse, lesions appear and your dog or cat may lose hair in the affected area.
 If minor pyodermas are not treated properly, they can turn into abscesses or cellulitis that can be extremely painful for pets and which can lead to more serious problems.

 Treatment of pyoderma depends on how advanced the infection has become and the nature of the underlying cause (if applicable).
-Home care includes cleaning the skin several times a week with a high-quality shampoo and carefully drying areas of the skin where moisture builds up such as skin folds and creases.
+Home care includes cleaning the skin several times a week with a high-quality shampoo like Malaseb and carefully drying areas of the skin where moisture builds up such as skin folds and creases.
 Veterinarians usually prescribe antibiotics for cats and dogs with pyoderma.
+Medications such as Cephalexin for dogs maybe prescribed to treat certain types of infections.
 You might need to use an antibiotic cream or give your pet an oral antibiotic.
 Be sure to complete the full cycle of antibiotics to ensure the infection is properly treated and to limit the risk that the bacterial infection will come back

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian with respect to your pet.
 It has, however, been verified by a licensed veterinarian for accuracy.